cmoorad/mostlyrocks/_pages/about.md

 Some friends took me rock climbing for the first time in 2016 at Rumney, NH.
 I fell in love with climbing a few years later at Index, WA.
 Index is still my favorite place to rock climb.

 ### Snowboarding
-I started splitboarding in 2018 and am fortunate to have ridden in some cool places despite being cardiovascularly mediocre.
+I started splitboarding in 2018 and am fortunate to have ridden in some cool places despite being cardiovascularly challenged.

 ### Website
-I am not a software engineer, but thanks to AI I've been able to build this website without relying on a third party.
+I am not a software engineer, but I've been able to build this website without relying on a third party thanks to AI.
 I used the [Al-Folio Jekyll template](https://github.com/alshedivat/al-folio) to get started, and I use S3 with Cloudfront to serve my images.